ArduPilot/ardupilot_wiki/plane/source/docs/fixed-wing-faq.rst

    airspeed is quite noisy at low speed, so this effect can be quite large

-Both of these effects are smaller if you enable the EKF (with AHRS_EKF_USE=1) as it has smarter logic for handling attitude estimation when on the ground.

 How is airspeed used with no airspeed sensor?
 ---------------------------------------------